How to Install Code::Blocks on Fedora

 gcc --version

-If GCC is installed, check the binary paths:
+If you have GCC installed but Code::Blocks still cannot find it, check the binary paths:

-Open Code::Blocks, navigate to Settings > Compiler > Toolchain executables, and set the compiler paths manually.
-Then click Auto-detect and apply changes.
-For Flatpak installations, ensure the host toolchain (gcc, g++) is installed on your system.
+Open Code::Blocks, navigate to Settings > Compiler > Toolchain executables, and set the compiler installation directory to /usr.
+Click Auto-detect and then OK to apply changes.
+The IDE should now recognize your toolchain.

-Notably, update and removal procedures differ by installation method.
+Update and removal procedures differ by installation method.
+Use the commands that match your installation.

 Update Code::Blocks